 A bar or bat mitzvah is the public recognition that a boy or girl has become a responsible adult member of the Jewish community.
-Bar/bat mitzvah students undergo rigorous training that includes acquiring the skills to lead parts of the Friday night and Saturday morning services, study of each other’s torah portions, and the importance of performing mitzvoth.
+Bar/bat mitzvah students undergo rigorous training that includes acquiring the skills to lead parts of the Friday night and Saturday morning services, study of each other’s torah portions, and the joy of performing mitzvoth.
 Bar and bat mitzvah students are trained through hands on learning, participation in the Saturday morning service and in our Tuesday Ivrit program, and one-on-one tutoring.
-The bar/bat mitzvah class learns the importance of doing mitzvah by joining our youth group and our social action committee in their tikkun olam [world repair] projects around the community.
-The ceremony is part of a regular service of the congregation.
-The bar or bat mitzvah is an event for the Temple Beth-El congregation as well as the family.
+The bar/bat mitzvah class learns the importance of doing mitzvah by joining our youth group and our social action committee for tikkun olam [world repair] projects around the community.
+The bar/bat mitzvah ceremony is takes place during the Temple Beth-El Saturday morning service and is celebrated along with the community.
 The entire congregation looks forward to sharing the joy as our children become young adults.

 There are also opportunities for adults who wish to celebrate a bar or bat mitzvahs as well as for those celebrating the anniversary of their bar or bat mitzvah.